 On this Destiny 2 guide page we’ll list all the available Activities, and explain what they are, how to get at them, and how to complete them.
 We’ve put it in alphabetical order to make it easy for you to find the information you want.

-This page is part of our Destiny 2 guide, and is subject to change and updates as we explore the release build alongside all of you eager Guardians.
+This page is part of our Destiny 2 guide, and is subject to change and updates as Bungie rolls out new content and features.

 Adventures are side quests: narrative-driven missions available in each location which are not necessary for completing the main Red War questline.
 Adventures usually reward a bit of loot and XP upon completion, as well as a whack of region reputation to help you claim engrams from the region vendor.
 Once all Adventures in a region are completed, the region vendor will offer a daily selection of four Adventures you can repeat for XP and loot.